Benighter/sat-mobile/FIREBASE_MIGRATION_GUIDE.md

 # Firebase Migration Guide

 ## Overview
-This guide walks you through migrating your Church Connect Mobile app from localStorage to Firebase Firestore database.
+This guide walks you through migrating your SAT Mobile app from localStorage to Firebase Firestore database.

 ## Prerequisites